-Each auto insurance company we represent offers a broad range of benefits for every budget.
+The car insurance companies we represent offer a broad range of benefits for every budget.
 And the cost of your premium could be even less if you qualify for discounts.
-When you apply for auto insurance in California, you’ll be asked a series of questions including if you want collision or comprehensive coverage, or both.
+When you apply for auto insurance in California, you’ll be asked a series of questions, including if you want collision, comprehensive coverage, or both.

-Collision and Comprehensive Coverages
+What Are Collision and Comprehensive Coverages in California?

 - Collision coverage pays for any damage caused to your vehicle during an accident.
 That can include harm caused by another car, a person, or an object.

 - Comprehensive coverage insures you against any other physical damage to your vehicle.
 That can include damage caused by fire, flood, vandalism, or theft.

 In the State of California, Collision and comprehensive coverage are optional according to the DMV.
 But remember that auto lenders may require you to purchase a “full coverage’’ insurance policy before getting a new auto lease or a loan.